-1) Show all cistern plans on the Civil sheets or, if shown on Plumbing, Landscaping, and Civil sheets, be certain that all connection points are defined between disciplines and consistent.

-- 1) Specify use of influent cleaning devices that will automatically route storm flow to the storm water management system when plugged. - 2) Specify the influent cleaning devices available with easy access at grade level. - 3) Explain access procedure for cleaning of debris trapped within the cleaning devices. - a) A single person using common hand tools shall easily accomplish all cleaning. - 4) Specify use of 300 series (austenitic) stainless steel hardware (or other corrosion resistant materials) for all below grade or at grade locations. - 5) Show all anchoring and backfilling requirements - 6) Show all piping connections and design inverts for cleaning device, influent, effluent, and waste piping.
+- a.
+Plans - 1) Show all cistern plans on the Civil sheets or, if shown on Plumbing, Landscaping, and Civil sheets, be certain that all connection points are defined between disciplines and consistent. - b.
+Influent Filtering or Cleaning - 1) Specify use of influent cleaning devices that will automatically route storm flow to the storm water management system when plugged. - 2) Specify the influent cleaning devices available with easy access at grade level. - 3) Explain access procedure for cleaning of debris trapped within the cleaning devices. - a) A single person using common hand tools shall easily accomplish all cleaning. - 4) Specify use of 300 series (austenitic) stainless steel hardware (or other corrosion resistant materials) for all below grade or at grade locations. - 5) Show all anchoring and backfilling requirements - 6) Show all piping connections and design inverts for cleaning device, influent, effluent, and waste piping.

-d.
+c.
 Cistern Tanks